Tom Skerritt: Early life

 Skerritt was born in Detroit, Michigan, the son of Helen, a homemaker, and Roy Skerritt, a businessman.
 He is the youngest of three children.
-A 1951 graduate of Detroit's Mackenzie High School, Skerritt attended Wayne State University and the University of California, Los Angeles.

-Skerritt enlisted just after graduating from high school, and served a four-year tour of duty in the United States Air Force as a classifications specialist.
+A 1951 graduate of Detroit's Mackenzie High School, Skerritt enlisted just after graduating from high school, serving a four-year tour of duty in the United States Air Force as a classifications specialist.
 Most of his enlistment was spent at Bergstrom Field, Austin, Texas.